-Tracking content performance will help you fine tune the posting strategy as you will know what type of content gets a lot of engagement and clicks.
-However, to improve social media engagement you need to have 2 types of content, chum and baited.
+Tracking content performance will help you fine-tune the posting strategy as you will know what type of content gets a lot of engagement and clicks.
+However, to improve social media engagement you need to have 2 types of content, chum, and bait.
 Chum content is engaging visual content and baited one links back to your blog, landing pages and/or website.
 Each time someone engages with chum content, Facebook is notified and will start showing your content to more people.
 The baited content is what turns visitors into customers driving your business forward.
 So, use Facebook Insights to see which chum and baited content your fans interact the most.

 This will help your fans to take notice and start liking, commenting and sharing more than ever before.